 Figure 2. illustration of option 2.
 Several NNPFC SEIs with different Ids are signaled and potentially used to generate several instances of temporally extrapolated picture(s) at same time instance.

-Option 4
+Option 1c – Signaling of different NNPF models in a same NNPFC SEI

 Signaling of different NN models in a same NNPFC SEI, each model targeting one instance of each extrapolated picture.
 In the example syntax table below, the maximum instance id is indicated (parameter nnpfc_extrapolated_pics_max_id gives the max id number, and therefore the number of instances is deduced as nnpfc_extrapolated_pics_max_id+1).

 Corresponding proposed syntax changes are depicted in table below.